makersacademy/bowling-challenge-ruby/README.md

 On Submission:
 - RSPEC tests all passed
-- Rubocop - only one violation (main class too long)
+- Rubocop - only one violation (BowlingScorecard class too long)

 ## To use
 1. git clone to your local machine